llerussell/PyBehaviour/README.md

 * Upload PyBehaviour.ino to arduino

 ## Known issues
-* globals
-* redundant dictionaries
-* needs to be divided into subfunctions
-* 'communication' panel has been offloaded to terminal window
-* GUI window could be better organised
-  * Response channel and reward channel checkboxes are unnecessary
-  * ...
-* clear trial performance bars at restart session
-* pre trial licks should be cleared at start of trial
-* display plotting issue: no withold period, stil shows max withold val
-* cues not fully implemented
 * INTERRUPT 2 (pin 21) NOT COMPATIBLE

 ## Features to add
-* Specific proportion of stimulus types
-* Specify cue channels per stimulus
 * Auto transition
 * Adpatation phase, no stimuli, all responses are rewarded
-* post-stim, pre-response window responses to abort trial
-* auto-transition post stim delay duration
 * ...

 ## Tested compatibility